kryptopaul/lunatic/README.md

 # Lunatic

-A Python bot monitoring your current LUNA holdings and sending updates to your Discord server.
+A Python bot monitoring your current LUNA holdings and sending updates to your Discord server in real time.